ritujane78/user_service_spring_boot_rest_assured/README.md

 Fluent API with BDD syntax

-REST Assured test methods are run with databse created in a Docker container.
+REST Assured test methods are run with database created in a Docker container.

 Test Methods in UsersControllerWithTestContainerITest.java: